jmjaureguig/WiFi-Talk/README.md

 The first part is how to keep your hardware safe, electronics after reaching their limits, there is no `UNDO` button.
 And as described in the disclaimer, this is a slow (but working) prototype with the sole objective of learning, to serve as a minimal base to start.
 Check the video, I'm sure you will find many ideas on how to continue.

 # The parts

-This play have three acts:
+This play have four acts:
 1. RF hardware connections and not frying electronics.
 2. Simple arduino firmware that moves the antenna.
 3. Slow and inefficient scripts capturing and plotting data.
+4. Creating plots.

 ## RF hardware